About the degree programme

 Interviews

-We invite top scoring applicants to attend a half-day assessment day (interview).
+We invite top-scoring applicants to attend a half-day assessment day (interview).

 The structure of the day is based on a consultation of clinicians and teachers in the medical school about the most important attributes we seek in our medical students.
 We will provide you with more information about the assessment day if you are invited to attend.

-Medical Schools Council: score values and attributes
+Medical Schools Council: core values and attributes

 When to apply

-• 2026 entry UCAS deadline: 15 October 2025 (6:00pm GMT)
+• 2027 entry UCAS deadline: 15 October 2026 (6:00pm GMT)

 This is the deadline for all UK, EU and international applicants.

-You must sit the UCAT (University Clinical Aptitude Test) in 2025 before you submit your UCAS application.
+You must sit the UCAT (University Clinical Aptitude Test) in 2026 before you submit your UCAS application.
 For UCAT deadlines and testing dates, refer to the UCAT website.

 We will only consider an exemption from sitting the UCAT in very exceptional circumstances, and where you have agreed this with the Admissions Office before you apply.
 We will not consider applications without UCAT if we have not already agreed to the exemption.